Festival Academy Budapest 2017, Day 2

 Artists & Performance

 The part after the intermission opened with a short surprise performance by the violist Gareth Lubbe.
 He was not playing the viola, though, rather presented his own composition with overtone singing.
 That’s a practice that is popular with indigenous people in Eastern Asia, in parts of Europe, in South Africa, as well as with the Inuit in North America.
-It’s a (to us Westerners) amazing ability to make cavities in the skull resonate in overtones to a deep base tone that is sung with the normal voice, and to control the selection of overtones.
-What’s even more amazing is that artists such as Gareth Lubbe manage to make the overtones (often) sound louder than the base tone, and he was able to create true, even virtuosic melodies from these harmonics!
+It’s the amazing ability (to us Westerners) to make cavities in the skull resonate in overtones to a deep base tone that is sung with the normal voice, and to control the selection of overtones.
+What’s even more amazing is that artists such as Gareth Lubbe manage to make the overtones (often) sound louder than the base tone.
+He was able to create true, even virtuosic melodies from these harmonics!

 Basically, overtone singers feature two simultaneous voices (whereby of course there is a dependency of the overtone on the base tone).
-In this fascinating, 2 – 3 minute performance, Gareth Lubbe was very aptly accompanied and complemented to a trio (!) by the cellist László Fenyő, who we also heard in the subsequent quartet performance.
+In this fascinating, 2 – 3 minute performance, Gareth Lubbe was very aptly accompanied and complemented to a trio (!) by the cellist László Fenyő.
+The latter we also heard in the subsequent quartet performance.

 Maurice Ravel: “Ma mère l’Oye“ for Four Hands